HITECHCRIME/HC_SG124_Dryspace/README.md

 Alternatively we can also make a short film out of it.
 Hybrid of music video and atmospheric narrative intro.
 That would perhaps add another 50 seconds to the track or so.
 2:30 is acceptable.
 Then the film will be either improvised or screen on stage to create an atmosphere of a story/narration/experience.

 Video incoming.
 Sketched a micro storyboard.

+/// MUSIC VIDEO PRACTICE (FULLY MADE ON MOBILE)_

+Not the actual video for this particular song (“Dryspace”) but decided to test the tech and see what I can come up with limited resources and time as Helve AVR operative.

+that sys tech took too many nulls aye i ain't givin' up - hackin' real till we cut i'm burnin' haze kush with my circle ops we bring home or we dry in space till we done aye

+gettin' it done, tough nails
+through the coffin
+life runs its own course
+along the lines of others
+telling you to stop so often
+let'em try to touch you
+with their orders
+words of dire that mean nothing they mean nothing to you lot they mean nothing

+they meant something
+now they mean nothing
+they meant something
+now they mean nothing
+whispers whispers whispers whispers whispers me to run no friction to run no friction to run aye

+@hitechcrime

+Video features products from @aokuco (much love) and @nike.
+Please tag @nike ;) .
+#trapcore #aggrotrap #trapmusic #musicvideo #hitechcrime #helveavr #nike #techwear #redalert #trapmetal #metal #bass #creative #ops #polskitrap #polskirap #polskihiphop